-Raised in Ottawa and having worked first-hand with children and families for over fifteen years, I’ve seen the substantial need in our community for mental health services.
+Raised in Ottawa and having worked first-hand with children and families for almost 20 years, I’ve seen the substantial need in our community for mental health services.
 I believe child and play therapy services are especially needed.

-My goal is to provide high-quality services in order to support and enhance the family bonds, peer relationships, self-esteem and mental health of children and families.
+My goal is to provide meaningful psychotherapy services that make lasting improvements to the family bonds, peer relationships, self-esteem and mental health of children and families.

 - Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).